-I hereby gra Library Digit · · · · · · · · · · · · · · · · · · · following items in the Kirkwood Public
+I hereby grant permission to include the following items in the Kirkwood Public Library Digital Archive:

-Item: Description: For Library Use Only:

-warrant that does not ir acknowledg t you are the sole owner of the ofringe upon the copyright or the agreement below.
-In signing, you e rights granted and that your material other rights of anyone.
-You further kwood Public Library Digital Archives
+Item: Description: For Library Use Only: g the agreement below.
+In signing, you ne rights granted and that your material warrant that you are the sole owner of the rights granted and that your material does not infringe upon the copyright or other rights of anyone.
+You further acknowledge that you have read the Kirkwood Public Library Digital Archives policy and agree to be bound by its terms.

-Agreed to a nd accepted:
+Agreed to and acce oted: , .9.000 aa 0000 0.000.

 Name: Date:

 Signature:

-Phone numl ber: e-mail:
+Phone number: e-mail:

-Credit (to ap ppear with photo), if desired:
+Credit (to appear with photo), if desired: